 This is an injury of the cartilage tissue at the lateral side of the joint.
 This is caused by awkward knee twisting especially if the knee is bent while the foot was planted.
 Gradual onset from wear and tear is also a cause.

 Lateral Collateral Ligament (LCL) Injury

-This is an injury to the ligament on the outer side of the knee.
-This is caused by a sudden twisting or awkward fall where the lower leg is forced inwards, and/or a blow to the inside of the knee.
+This is knee ligament damage on the outside of the knee.
+A rapid twisting or awkward fall that forces the lower leg inwards, as well as a hit to the inside of the knee, can cause this.

 - Outer knee pain, swelling in the outer region of the knee